 Your message has been sent.
 Thanks for sharing!

 Turmeric Spice vs. Turmeric Supplements

-Question: How does turmeric spice compare to turmeric (curcumin) in supplements?
+Question: How does turmeric spice compare to curcumin (turmeric extract) in supplements?
 I sprinkle it on my foods and wonder if that's equivalent to taking a supplement.

 Answer: Turmeric spice is ground (dried) turmeric herb — specifically the root/rhizome, sold as a powder.
 Consuming between ½ to 1 teaspoon of turmeric powder (about 2.5 to 5 grams) with food has been found to have certain digestive and cognitive benefits.